 The final age cohort that we look closely at is adults.
 As we age we become more affected by illness and diseases.
 The need to monitor and maintain health is more vital as we age and part of that monitoring is adherence to a routine schedule of vaccinations such as yearly influenza and if needed pneumonia.
 Many adults are also concerned about Varicella (chickenpox and shingles).
 The Health Department can assist any adult that has questions about vaccinations and provides easy access to them.
 We also process all types of insurance claims and can help families figure out what insurance covers and pay for and if need be we can work on simple payments for needed immunizations not covered.
 We will work with you to help you understand health care and control the cost as well.

-In 2016 the Health Department administered 6016 vaccinations to Cowley County residents of all ages, an increase of nearly 500 vaccinations from 2015.
+During 2017 the Health Department administered 7056 vaccinations to Cowley County residents of all ages, an increase of nearly 15% in vaccinations compared to 2016.

 Flu Immunizations